 Gertrude Vanderbilt Whitney is best known as an art patron and founder of New York’s Whitney Museum of American Art.
 Yet she also had a significant career as a sculptor, exhibiting throughout the United States and Europe and receiving major commissions and prizes.
-Featuring approximately 40 sculptures and drawings, this will be the first exhibition of Whitney’s art since her death in 1942.
-Gertrude Vanderbilt Whitney: Sculpture will showcase rarely seen works from private collections, examining her creation of some of the most popular public sculpture of her era.
-Unlike most other American artists, Whitney portrayed the grim realities of World War I, reflecting the fact that she had served as a nurse in France and experienced the war firsthand.
-Her sensitive portraits of working class people, including African Americans and the unemployed are also exceptional, while her deco monuments represent remarkable explorations of modernism.
+Featuring approximately 45 sculptures and drawings, this will be the first exhibition of Whitney’s art since her death in 1942.
+Gertrude Vanderbilt Whitney: Sculpture will showcase rarely seen works from private collections, examining the remarkable variety of her work—from her earliest classical sculptures to her more symbolic public monuments, from her bleakly Realist depictons of the tragedy of World War I to her late Art Deco work.
+Whitney was one of the only Americans who did not glorify the war in her public monuments, and her sensitive portraits of working class people, including African Americans and the unemployed, are also unusually nuanced for her time.
+A century after she worked, both the compelling nature of Whitney’s art and her contemporaries’ admiration for it make it time for a reassessment.
 Curated by Ellen E. Roberts, the Norton’s Harold and Anne Berkley Smith Curator of American Art.

 Organized by the Norton Museum of Art.

 This exhibition is made possible by the generosity of Anne Berkley Smith.

 Additional support is provided by The Priscilla and John Richman Endowment for American Art, The Mr. and Mrs. Hamish Maxwell Exhibition Endowment, and The Diane Belfer Endowment for Sculpture.